ResearchComputing/Documentation/docs/software/spack.md

 * __Building with the wrong compiler:__ Double check if the compiler you are using is compatible with the software you are attempting to build.
 * __Building with an incompatible variant set:__ Confirm that the configuration settings for the software are compatible and as expected.
 If not, try enabling or disabling variants that may be causing problems.
     * One can easily see variants and possible conflicts by searching the package using [Spack's provided search engine](https://packages.spack.io/) and viewing the "Variants" and "Conflicts" section of the documentation.
 Additionally, one can view `package.py` in the "Build System" section to directly view the code that defines variants and conflicts.
 * __Building an unexpected version:__ Make sure you are building the intended version of a software.
-If a new version is failing, try insalling an older version.
+If a new version is failing, try installing an older version.
 * __Building with an unexpected version of a dependency:__ If there are issues installing a dependency, you can modify the specs of a dependency.

 Additionally, Spack will oftentimes output troubleshooting suggestions.
 To increase the verbosity of `spack install`, use `spack -dv install`.

 __Need additional help?__ Fill out our [help form](https://www.colorado.edu/rc/userservices/contact) to request assistance.
-We are be happy to help with any questions you may have!
+We are happy to help with any questions you may have!

 Suggestions provided in the `Troubleshooting Spack` subsection were based off of Spack documentation written by [NERSC](https://docs.nersc.gov/development/build-tools/spack/).